sjentsch/lsjDocs/_pages/Ch08_Estimation_4.rst

 Suppose we go to Port Pirie and 100 of the locals are kind enough to sit through an IQ test.
-The average IQ score among these people turns out to be X̅ = 98.5.
+The average IQ score among these people turns out to be *X̄* = 98.5.
 So what is the true mean IQ for the entire population of Port Pirie?
 Obviously, we don’t know the answer to that question.
 It could be 97.2, but it could also be 103.5.
 Our sampling isn’t exhaustive so we cannot give a definitive answer.
 Nevertheless, if I was forced at gunpoint to give a “best guess” I’d have to say 98.5.
 That’s the essence of statistical estimation: giving a best guess.